BOUGIE APOCALYPSE

 The morning after the scrap felt almost normal.

 Sarah worked the pump like she’d been listening.
 Solid.
 Deliberate.
 The big 12-gauge bucked once and a can flew off the log.
-You watched her stance, her eyes, the way she kept her finger straight until the moment she needed it.
+I watched her stance, her eyes, the way she kept her finger straight until the moment she needed it.
 Not bad.
 Not bad at all.

-By the time the sun was high you had a pretty clear picture.
+By the time the sun was high I had a pretty clear picture.
 Tom was steady with a shotgun — old habit from years of hunting.
 Sarah had good instincts and even better focus.
 Mikey was green but calm under pressure.
 None of them were liabilities.

 She took it like it was something sacred.
 “Thank you.”